Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 About the Rotary Ride for Hearing

 The Rotary Ride for Hearing is an annual event hosted by the Rotary Club of Vancouver.
-It’s a fundraiser that has generated more than $3.5 million in support of the Deaf and Hard of Hearing in BC.
+It’s a fundraiser that has raised millions of dollars to support the Deaf and Hard of Hearing in BC.
+The Foundation has been helping children and adults with hearing disorders for over 40 years.

 Funds raised from the event benefit Cochlear Implant Research at UBC and the BC Rotary Hearing & Balance Centre at St. Paul’s Hospital in Vancouver.
 The event has also helped the Rotary Club provide grants to a number of hearing-related charitable organizations including the BC Children’s Hospital, BC Family Hearing Resource Centre, Children’s Hearing & Speech Centre of BC, Hearing Foundation of Canada, UBC School of Audiology & Speech Sciences, and Vancouver Hearing Centre.